olooney/oranlooney.com/content/post/jeopardy.md

 OpenAI embeddings API, which eats into the performance gains of running a smaller model.
 (Latency is the only real downside: cost is very low and throughput won't be affected.)
-Vector databases are pretty inexpensive to index and query so unless your operating at Wikipedia scale the costs will be pretty nominal.
+Vector databases are pretty inexpensive to index and query so unless you're operating at Wikipedia scale the costs will be pretty nominal.

 Of course, you don't have to use RAG with a small model; you could pair it with GPT-4 or other SOTA if you're focused on quality over throughput, latency, or cost.
 Unlike fine-tuning, RAG doesn't lock you into a particular LLM choice.
-I see why there's a lot of hype around it; it's cheap, it's fast, it scales well, it's easy to implement (you don't have to hand-currate training examples but just chunk whatever useful documents are lying around) and it works.
+I see why there's a lot of hype around it; it's cheap, it's fast, it scales well, it's easy to implement (you don't have to hand-curate training examples but just chunk whatever useful documents are lying around) and it works.

 #### Llama3